GarudaZ/nc-news/README.md

 ## Setup

-Clone the projext repo from github at:https://github.com/GarudaZ/nc-news
+Clone the project repo from github at:https://github.com/GarudaZ/nc-news

 All dependencies can be installed using 'npm install' from within the project folder, package details are below.